Course Offerings

 Cost: $330

-Instructor: Anna Baynes and Chia-Jung Chung
+Instructor: Anna Baynes & Chia Jung Chung

 EXPLORING CAREERS IN DESIGN: INTERIOR DESIGN, ARCHITECTURE, AND CONSTRUCTION